divyanshi-saxena/post_it_app/README.md

 # post_it_app
 This Node JS application lets you to sign up and create posts or stories which can be viewed by fellow users.
-Tech stack: Node JS runtime, Express JS server, EJS server side template, MongoDB Atlas as database
+Tech stack: Node JS runtime, Express JS server, EJS server side template, MongoDB Atlas as database.
-Other: AWS S3 for image storage, JWT enabled authentication, MVC design pattern, Video streaming capability, Heroku for deployment
+Other: AWS S3 for image storage, JWT enabled authentication, MVC design pattern, Video streaming capability, Heroku for deployment.

 Application deployed on Heroku: https://post-it-app-div.herokuapp.com/login